Amit008/Docker-Container-for-Oracle12c/README.md

    wait for this command to finish and it should finished successfully.<br>

 Run Docker 12c Container:<br>
+Most of time when I used my playground I have to switch off the container when work was done but I also want to preserve the state if I want to work again with same DB so I created option to Build DB once and can be used many times.

 container comes with two option:<br>
 1.CreateDBOnly<br>
 2.StartDBOnly<br>

+These two flag need to be configured while running New Container<br>

+State of data is stored on volumes locally on host Mac so before started building couple of directories need to be created.